 ACMA CGMA — Fractional CFO & Controller

-Stuart brings a rare combination of buy-side PE experience and hands-on financial operations to every engagement.
-He began his career at Citigroup and ABN AMRO in transaction advisory, then spent several years at Arle Capital Partners (now Bancroft Group) evaluating and managing PE portfolio companies — including preparing them for exit.
+Stuart brings a rare combination of group finance leadership, PE finance experience and hands-on operations to every engagement.
+He spent seven years as Group Finance Director for a portfolio of small and mid-sized businesses under private ownership, with earlier financial-control roles at Arle Capital Partners and Bancroft Private Equity (Vienna) preparing financial reporting across PE-backed portfolio companies — including for exit conversations.
+Earliest career roles were in regulated fund accounting at ABN AMRO Mellon and Citigroup (Edinburgh).
 As a Chartered Management Accountant (ACMA CGMA), he now works as a fractional CFO and controller for PE-backed companies, owner-operated businesses, and growth-stage firms navigating complex financial transitions.
-The Meridian engagement reflects the intersection of his PE background and operational finance expertise.
+This worked example reflects the kind of engagement scope his PE-portfolio background and operational finance expertise are built for.

 📊 500+ Management Packs Delivered